-Western Digital have a brilliant ability to design and provide very efficient products at affordable price points.
+Western Digital has a brilliant ability to design and provide very efficient products at affordable price points.
 Their Passport may be one of the finest examples of this and is the most affordable option in this list.

-Lastly is our value pick which comes to the table from Western Digital who are the masters of quality products at affordable prices.
+Lastly is our value pick which comes to the table from Western Digital, who are the masters of quality products at affordable prices.

-An external hard drive, for those that literally know nothing about technology, is a piece of hardware which is used to store and transfer files.
+An external hard drive, for those that literally know nothing about technology, is a piece of hardware that is used to store and transfer files.
 It is exactly the same as your internal hard drive only external and portable.

 You can connect your hard drive to your device in a number of different ways with varying degrees of speed and effectiveness.
 The most common method is via USB.
-Modern technology has seen the invention of USB 3.1, USB Type-C and thunderbolt which have seen transfer speeds increase massively.
+Modern technology has seen the invention of USB 3.1, USB Type-C, and thunderbolt which have seen transfer speeds increase massively.

-Once you’ve established what you’re looking for in a hard drive, the next step is understanding the areas to consider when purchasing a hard drive.
+Once you’ve established what you’re looking for in an external hard drive, the next step is understanding the areas to consider when purchasing a hard drive.
 Once you learn the in’s and out’s of hard drive technology you’ll be able to make the correct, informed decision on which is right for you.

 Storage capacity is probably the first thing you’ll think about when purchasing a hard drive.
-As many will know, games have increased in capacity 10 fold since the likes of duke nukem 3D making many storage's feel small and incompetent.
+As many will know, games have increased in capacity 10 fold since the likes of Duke Nukem 3D making many storages feel small and incompetent.
 Some of the most popular game titles will now take up 50GB of space (some as much as 100GB) meaning your 300GB/500GB storage is going to be filling up quickly.
-However this is just gamer specific.
+However, this is just gamer specific.

 If you’re into content design your storage needs will differ depending on the quality of the files your working with.
-4K video files are going to eat up the same amount of space just as quick.
+4K video files are going to eat up the same amount of space just as quickly.
 As a home desktop computer, your picture and music may not be as space sapping as 4k video editing but will eventually achieve the same goal.

 The point I’m trying to make is, storage needs are going to vary depending on what you’re using the hard drive for.

-Hard drives range from 250Gb right up to 10TB+ and they vary in price so deciding before hand which size you need might just save you a few bucks down the line.
+Hard drives range from 250Gb right up to 10TB+ and they vary in price so deciding beforehand which size you need might just save you a few bucks down the line.

 Both read and write speeds are measured in MB/s.
-The more data your hard drive can read per second computes to have efficient it can do it's job.
+The more data your hard drive can read per second computes to have efficient it can do its job.
 You’re realistically looking for the highest read/write times possible which still fit within your budget.